JohnathenHarker/2detTELA/README.md

 # 2detTELA
 Program to determinise transition-based Emerson-Lei automata

+## Structure
+the folders constain the following files:
+- `source_code`: source files of the program
+- `temp_hoas`: sets of the automata that we use in the experiments.
+The automata are represented by `.hoa`-files.
+- `results`: `.csv`-files with the acquired data from the benchmarks
+- `figures`: `.tex`-files to produce figures for the thesis and the figures themselves

 ## Requirements
 You need
 - the g++ compiler to compile the source code